Revolvur/eng103a_DevOps/README.md

   });
 }
 ```
-As DevOps we need to learn how to understand code and not necessarily write it.

 ## Reverse Proxy
 Why do we reverse proxy?
 Similar to a forward proxy, where the user's ip is 'anonymised' so the origin server cannot see their actual proxy, a reverse proxy will act as a front for the origin server for anonymity and to enhance security.
 In this instance, we want to stop the port 3000 on the url `http://192.168.10.100` from showing so we need to reverse proxy to hide it.
 If people are able to access open ports it may lead to malicious and unauthorised access to sensitive data.